Film Spoilers and

-Vic Murdered Quilla June, Then Fed Her to His Starving Dog Blood
+Vic Murdered Quilla June, Then Fed Her to His Starving Dog Blood (Off-Screen)

 In this vulgar black comedy set in a post-apocalyptic, nuclear wasteland of post WWIV 2024 (near Phoenix Arizona), people must live underground in an agrarian place and community called Topeka.
 A ruthless, dictatorial and impersonal Committee below ground was forced to search for semen from suitable studs to restock the depleted gene pool and impregnate dozens of virgins.

 Above ground, horny and lustful scavenging loner Vic (Don Johnson) used his wise-cracking telepathic dog partner-companion Blood (voice of Tim McIntire) to find solo females for him to rape.
 When Vic was seduced by beautiful new lover Quilla June Holmes (Susanne Benton), she tried to lure him underground, so that he could be used for breeding purposes - and then be killed.
-However, after Quilla June turned against the Committee and told Vic about her love for him.
+However, Quilla June turned against the Committee and told Vic about her love for him.

 However, his ideal perfect world was revealed to be a self-deluding illusion or fantasy.
 The green vista of a pastoral backdrop where he had escaped was covered over, and he was back in the domed torture chamber.

 Laura Tricked Tug into Killing Emily (Tug Thought That Emily Was Pregnant with His Child)

-Writer/director Rian Johnson's modern-day film noir (with hard-boiled 40s lingo), set in a Southern California (San Clemente) high school.
+Writer/director Rian Johnson's modern-day film noir (with hard-boiled 40s lingo), was set in a Southern California (San Clemente) high school.

 There were many suspects in this twisting tale of drug dealing and violence, including:

 Then Brendan disclosed that he knew about Laura's double-dealing when he told her: "It's not finished."
 Although Tug took the fall for Emily's death, Brendan knew who "put her in front of the gun" - "That was you, angel."
 He explained how she had stolen one of the ten bricks of drug powder from The Pin, doctored up part of it (with a poisonous substitute) and then set up Emily to take the blame.
-Laura had also urged Emily to tell Tug that she was pregnant with Tug's child, supposedly to "soften him up," but it had the opposite effect when she was confronted.
+Laura had also urged Emily to tell Tug that she was pregnant with Tug's child, supposedly to "soften him up," but it had the opposite effect.

 Brendan accused Laura of the murder: "She took the hit for you and you let her take it," and then told her he had tipped off the Assistant VP Gary Trueman (Richard Roundtree) about her drug involvement with The Pin.
 A cut-away showed Laura's locker being searched by the authorities, proving that she had in fact stolen the last brick.

 The film's last line was: "All right, you don't have to tell me" - the Brain's assertion to Brendan that he didn't want to know the 'dirty word' Laura had just whispered in Brendan's ear ["Mother----"].

 The Broken (2008, UK)

-The Film's Premise: The Breaking of a Mirror Allowed a Person's Mirror Image to Enter a Gateway Into the World, Kill, and Then Replace the Person With Their 'Mirror Image' Doppelganger; The Real Gina McVey Met Up With Her Doppelganger in Her Pembridge House Apartment, Where She Was Murdered and Replaced by Her Clone; A Traumatic Car Accident Caused the Double To Have Fragmented Memory and Believe She Was the Real Gina For Much of the Film
+The Film's Premise: The Breaking of a Mirror Allowed a Person's Mirror Image to Enter a Gateway Into the World, Kill, and Then Replace the Person With a 'Mirror Image' Doppelganger; The Real Gina McVey Met Up With Her Doppelganger in Her Pembridge House Apartment, Where She Was Murdered and Replaced by Her Clone; A Traumatic Car Accident Caused the Double To Have Fragmented Memories and Believe She Was the Real Gina For Much of the Film

-Writer/director Sean Ellis' metaphysical (or existential) horror film has been compared to Invasion of the Body Snatchers (1956), The Man Who Haunted Himself (1970, UK), and Mirrors (2008).
-It hinted that the heroine would be replaced with apparently fearful alternate reality versions of herself (i.e., physical identify theft).
+Writer/director Sean Ellis' metaphysical (or existential) horror-thriller has been compared to Invasion of the Body Snatchers (1956), The Man Who Haunted Himself (1970, UK), and Mirrors (2008).
+It hinted that the heroine was replaced with apparently fearful alternate reality versions of herself (i.e., physical identify theft).
 The tagline appropriately stated:

 It opened in London at the work place of successful 28 year-old radiologist Gina McVey (Lena Headey).
 She had just examined X-rays of a subject whose heart was located on the right side of her body – a mirror image of sorts, not unique but rare ("One in a thousand").
 She had planned a surprise celebration for her father, retiring US Embassy ambassador John McVey (Richard Jenkins), and guests included: